ashley-evans/how-many-buzzwords/README.md

 ./scripts/testing/test-crawl.sh -s dev -u https://www.example.com
 ```

-## Listen to results
+### Listen to results

-To listen to the results of a crawl in real time use the `test-connect.sh` script.
+The `test-connect.sh` script can be used to listen to the results of a crawl in real time without running the UI:

 Example usage: